stunglan/CarND-MPC-Project/README.md

           state[5] = epsi - (v / Lf) * delta * 0.1;
 ```

-The car now runs ok at much higher speed.
+The car now runs ok at much higher speed, and never leaves the road in
+my simulation.

 ### The reasoning behind the chosen N
 I kept the N at 15 and dt at 0.1, creating a horizon at 1.5